 Hughes Education and Athletic Center (310) 243-3893

-The CSU Dominguez Hills athletics department has built a national reputation for athletic and academic achievement, further solidified by the 2008 NCAA Men’s Soccer National Championship claimed on December 7, 2008, the program’s second NCAA Title, and both NSCAA National Coach and Player of the Year honors.
+The CSU Dominguez Hills athletics department has built a national reputation for athletic and academic achievement, further solidified by the 2011 NCAA Track & Field 4x400 National Championship and the 2008 NCAA Men's Soccer National Championship, the men's soccer program's second NCAA Title in an eight-year stretch, which included both NSCAA National Coach and Player of the Year honors.

-The Toros compete nationally at the National Collegiate Athletic Association (NCAA) Division II level.
-CSU Dominguez Hills is also a member of the California Collegiate Athletic Association (CCAA), which is recognized nationally as the NCAA Division II “Conference of Champions.”
-The Toros are the only NCAA Division II program to capture both men’s and women’s soccer titles.
-In 1991, the Toros women’s soccer team garnered the first-ever NCAA National Championship for CSUDH defeating Sonoma State 2-1 in front of more than 1,000 fans at Toro Field.
+The Toros compete nationally at the National Collegiate Athletic Association (NCAA) Division II level, and are a member of the California Collegiate Athletic Association (CCAA), recognized nationally as the NCAA Division II "Conference of Champions," with 151 NCAA National Titles to date.
+Additionally, CSUDH is the only NCAA Division II program to capture both men's and women's soccer titles after the Toros women's soccer team garnered the first-ever NCAA National Championship for CSUDH in 1991.

 Information concerning athletic opportunities available to male and female students and the financial resources and personnel that CSU Dominguez Hills dedicates to its men's and women's teams may be obtained from the Director of Athletics at (310) 243-3893, while letters of inquiry can be emailed to email@example.com or mailed to 1000 E. Victoria St. Carson, CA 90747.